The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Conclusion

 \section{Conclusion}

-In this paper, we study an online knapsack problem and its competitive analysis.
+In this paper, we study a wholesale supply chain ordering problem, and model it as an online unit-density knapsack problem.
+The wholesale supply chain ordering problem, which imposes the knapsack constraint, is fundamentally different from a regular supply chain ordering problem.
+As we show in Theorem~\ref{thm:knapsackDEexample}, there is a separation between the upper bound (impossibility result) under the wholesale supply chain problem and the lower bound under the regular supply chain problem.
+Therefore, the wholesale supply chain ordering problem deserves special attention to design new algorithms.

 We focus on a particular class of random threshold algorithms, that initially draw a random threshold and never change the threshold throughout the entire horizon.
-This class of algorithms benefit us from simplicity, applicability, and incentive-compatibility, which are important in real-world applications.

-We start from the single knapsack problem, and study its generalization to the multiple knapsack problems.
-We provide constant factor competitive results that are tight on a single knapsack, relative to two different offline optimal packing optimum.
-Numerical experiments suggest that the performance is better than merely our theoretical guarantees.

-Finally, we conclude our paper by pointing out a few possible extensions to this paper.
-Firstly, we could extend our model to consider multiple consumptions over different knapsacks.
-Suppose we are managing a manufacturing plant that requires different resources to make products, instead of a warehouse managing a single stock.
-One arriving item could potentially require more than one single resource to be produced.
-For each unit of resource consumed, there is an associated revenue / cost.
-Our goal is to maximize the total revenue / minimize the total cost throughout the horizon.
+This class of algorithms can be naturally applied to the supply chain ordering practice, as we demonstrated using data from a Latin American chain department store.
+The threshold policy has many benefits such as explainability, simplicity, and incentive-compatibility.
+Even though such benefits are difficult to quantify, we can quantify the cost of restricting ourselves to threshold policies by a small gap in competitive ratios.
+Our results support industry practitioners to adopt threshold policies.